camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/about-templates.md

 Applicable element templates can be assigned to a BPMN element via the properties panel and/or the replace menu.

-Applying an element template configures the diagram element with pre-defined values for BPMN properties, input/output mappings, and/or extension properties.
+Applying an element template configures the diagram element with pre-defined values for BPMN properties, input/output mappings, and extension properties.

-As seen in the _Mail Task_ example above, it also provides custom editing UI, input validation and assistance.
+As seen in the _Mail Task_ example above, it also provides custom editing UI, input validation, and assistance.